belli29/furnitart/README.md

 - seller story 1:

-The seller has 2 units of a product that, due to its size, can only be delivered to Ireland The seller receives a preorder for 1 unit to be shipped to Ireland.
+The seller has 2 units of a product that, due to its size, can only be delivered to Ireland.
+The seller receives a preorder for 1 unit to be shipped to Ireland.
 The available quantity is now only 1 on the website.
 After 3 days, he has not recieved any information about the payment from the customer .
 He, then, decides to delete the prepayment in order to increase the product availability.